SIS Course Registration Policy

 SIS faculty is seasoned and comfortable using the software for online delivery of their courses, and students quickly become comfortable with this way to learn.
 A persuasive benefit of taking virtual classes is the opportunity to collaborate with students in other places.
 Students working as paraprofessionals in a local library system, for example, will have the opportunity to chat with classmates working in a library or information center in another state with different policies and procedures and different cultures.
 This form of faculty-student interaction approximates communication methods used in many information environments.
 Virtual classes also ensure that specialized elective courses are offered to all students.
 Faculty uses the features of software to encourage student participation, interaction, and a sense of community resulting in high quality discussions with a rich diversity of perspectives.

-SIS recognizes our students' diverse needs.
-Please read more about our teaching and learning environment.
+SIS recognizes our students’ diverse needs.

 ROLE OF STUDENT SERVICES COORDINATOR

-The Student Services Coordinator monitors enrollment during the registration period to ensure that students have registered for the appropriate sections.
+The Student Services Coordinator monitors enrollment during the registration period to insure that students have registered for the appropriate sections.
 If a campus student has registered for a DE Only section, the student services coordinator will notify the student via email to switch to a campus or distributed course.
 The same applies for a distant student who registers for a campus section of a course when a DE section is also available.